 Distribution of Assets

 Disagreement as to how to distribute assets is common.
 For example, one spouse may want to sell the marital home and divide the proceeds immediately, but the other may desire to stay in the home for some period of time, particularly if children are involved and enrolled in school.

-Retirement accounts are often subject to a federal law called the Employee Retirement Income Security Act (ERISA), and can only be distributed to a former spouse by a special Order approved by the plan administrator.
-Qualified Domestic Relations Orders (QDROs) are complex, and you should seek the advice of a qualified attorney to assist you in its preparation.
+Retirement accounts are often subject to a federal law called the Employee Retirement Income Security Act (ERISA) and can only be distributed to a former spouse by a special order approved by the plan administrator.
+Qualified domestic relations orders (QDROs) are complex, and you should seek the advice of a qualified attorney to assist you in its preparation.

 It is not uncommon for divorcing couples to have a significant amount of debt to divide in addition to assets.
 Often, marital debt is equally divided.
 However, the court may assign the debt to one spouse depending on the payment of circumstances surrounding the debt.
 Getting a divorce will not prevent creditors from seeking the debt from both spouses, regardless of who incurred it.
 Individuals considering divorce are advised to speak to an experienced divorce lawyer as early as possible.
-He or she may recommend closing any shared accounts.
+They may recommend closing any shared accounts.
 Failure to take steps to protect yourself early could result in expensive late fees and damage to your credit.